-Honda, a strong proponent of hybrid car technology, has confirmed that the Honda SUV e:concept won’t stay as a concept for long.
-The concept indicates the direction of the mass-production model of Honda’s first EV for China, the company says.
-The production model is likely to be on the market within 2 years.
+Honda, a strong proponent of hybrid car technology, has confirmed that the Honda SUV e: prototype won’t stay as a concept for long.
+The concept indicates the direction of the mass-production model of Honda’s first EV for China, which is to release in Spring 2022.
+The production model is likely to be revealed by the end of the year.

-Honda Motor Company currently has three pure electric vehicles on sale globally, the Honda e hatchback in Europe and Japan and the Dongfeng-Honda X-NV and the GAC-Honda VE-1 SUVs in China.
-The SUVs are technically pure electric variants of the Honda HR-V but don’t use the Honda badge.
+Honda Motor Company currently has four pure electric vehicles on sale globally, the Honda e hatchback in Europe and Japan and the Dongfeng-Honda X-NV & M-NV, and the GAC-Honda VE-1 SUVs in China.
+The SUVs are technically pure electric variants of the previous-gen Honda HR-V but don’t use the Honda badge.

-Honda and General Motors announced this year that they will jointly develop two new EVs for the Japanese auto major for sales in America.
-The models, underpinned by GM’s EV platform and designed by Honda, will be powered by GM’s Ultium batteries and will go on sale in the USA in 2023.
+Honda and General Motors announced last year that they will jointly develop two new EVs for the Japanese auto major for sales in America.
+The SUV models from Honda and Acura, underpinned by GM’s EV platform and designed by Honda, will be powered by GM’s Ultium batteries and will go on sale in the USA in 2023.

 Images of the SUV e:concept from the Honda China website.